-If you had any doubt about social before this article, or were feeling stuck in your business for what ever reason, this article left you salivating and foaming at the mouth with a solution to your problems.
+If you had any doubt about social media before this article, or were feeling stuck in your business for whatever reason, this article left you salivating and foaming at the mouth with a solution to your problems.

 They were selling the magic pill, the ultimate solution, the one-stop-shop for business success.
 From a business perspective, the article probably worked great and brought in loads of business.

 And I’m all for that, I believe there is immense POTENTIAL power in social media, but here’s where it really started to get to me…